Full-Text Search

 TYPE fts('{"body":{"tokenizer":{"type":"stem", "stop_word_filters":["english"]}}}');

-Normally the FTS index (similar to skip indexes in ClickHouse) are only applied on newly inserted data, so just adding the index won't affect existing data.
-To index already existing data, use this statement:
+In this example, we create an FTS index on the body column.
+Note that FTS indexes (similar to skip indexes in ClickHouse) are only applied to newly inserted data.
+Therefore, simply adding the index will not affect existing data.
+To index already existing records, execute the following statement:

 ALTER TABLE default.en_wiki_abstract MATERIALIZE INDEX body_idx;